WooheonHong/BERD/README.md

 Find the relationship between entities based on one sentence, consecutive sentences(in this setting, [**Swanson ABC model**](https://www.sciencedirect.com/science/article/pii/S1532046412001517) can be used) or entire papers.

-It also supports relation network for three or more queries.
+It can supports relation network for three or more queries.

 ![figure_BERD](BERD/resources/figure_BERD.PNG)